2023 Financial Trends for NPOs in Canada: The Economy and Government

 Increasing cost of doing business

-As costs increase, it can be challenging for nonprofits to stay within budget, which can lead to a reduction in services, staff cuts, and other setbacks.
+As costs increase, it can be challenging for nonprofits to stay within budget, leading to reduced services, staff cuts, and other setbacks.
 Where for-profit companies can more easily increase prices or shave out unnecessary expenses, organizations that receive donations as their main source of funding get squeezed as households struggle to keep up with rising costs.
 This is exacerbated by rising costs associated with salaries, rent, utilities, and other expenses.
-This can put vital services delivered to communities at risk and can limit expansion opportunities.
+This can put vital services delivered to communities at risk and limit expansion opportunities.

 Increase in competition for donations from individuals and corporations